microsoft/Fabric_Workshops/docs/00-getting-started/README.md

 ## Microsoft Fabric Workspace

-Fabric workspaces allows you to access all Fabric items (lakehouses, notebooks, pipelines, etc.).
+Fabric workspaces allow you to access all Fabric items (lakehouses, notebooks, pipelines, etc.).

 Workspaces must be in Premium capacity to use Fabric.
 If you don't have access to Premium capacity, you aren't able to use Fabric.